idevacc/KJFlashlight/README.markdown

 That's it.

 The Xcode project is set up to require iOS 6.
 (It will probably compile and run with older versions of iOS, but I haven't tried.)
+Also, the Info.plist specifies `camera-flash` as a required device capability, so you won't be able to run it on a device that does not have an LED flash.

 ### License